timtadh/swork/README.md

 You can update one of two ways.
 First you can use the built in update command.
 Giving it the sudo option causes it to automatically preprend sudo to the generated command.
 This checks out the head of the release branch you are on. (eg. 0.2).
+See the Usage section for more details on the update command.

     swork update [--sudo]